Nandeesh-D/Nandeesh-D/README.md

 - Hi!
 This is D.Nandeesh
-- I'm an AI enthusiast with a deep commitment to leveraging technology for practical problem-solving.
+- I'm an Blockkchain enthusiast with a deep commitment to leveraging technology for practical problem-solving.
-- My professional journey revolves around the fascinating world of Artificial Intelligence.
+- My professional journey revolves around the fascinating world of Blockchain which puts trust among the people in the trustless world.
-- I'm passionate about exploring GenAI tools to address real-world challenges.
 - I love ❤️ problem solving.